Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mercedes Benz E offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with BMW offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+5 Series is in a different dimension economy-wise, and many people will find that crucial.
+I believe that, when we take all into account, we have only one winner here - the BMW.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.